Local likelihood estimation for covariance functions with spatially-varying parameters: the convoSPAT package for R: Introduction

-To address this need, we present a simplified version of the nonstationary spatial Gaussian process model introduced by \cite{PacScher} in which the locally-varying geometric anisotropies are modeled using a ``mixture component'' approach, similar to the discrete mixture kernel convolution approach in \cite{Higdon98}, while also allowing the underlying correlation structure to be specified by the modeler.
+To address this need, we present a simplified version of the nonstationary spatial Gaussian process model introduced by \cite{PacScher} in which the locally-varying geometric anisotropies are modeled using a ``mixture component'' approach, similar to the discrete mixture kernel convolution approach in \cite{Higdon98} but allowing the underlying correlation structure to be specified by the modeler.
 The model is extended to allow other properties to vary over space as well, such as the process variance, nugget effect, and smoothness.
 An additional degree of efficiency is gained by using local likelihood techniques to estimate the spatially-varying features of the spatial process; then, the locally estimated features are smoothed over space, similar in nature to the approach of \cite{fuentes02}.

 This paper also presents and describes the \pkg{convoSPAT} package for \proglang{R} for conducting a full analysis of point-referenced spatial data using a convolution-based nonstationary spatial Gaussian process model.
 The primary contribution of the package is to provide accessible model-fitting tools for spatial data of this type, as software for convolution-based nonstationary modeling does not currently exist.
 Furthermore, the methods used by the package are computationally efficient even when the size of the data is relatively large (on the order of $n=1000$).
-The package is able to handle both a single realization of the spatial process as well as independent and identically distributed replicates.
-Finally, the paper demonstrates how the package can be used, and provides an analysis of both simulated and real data sets.
+The package is able to handle both a single realization of the spatial process observed at a finite set of locations, as well as independent and identically distributed replicates of the spatial process observed at a common set of locations.
+Finally, the paper demonstrates how the package can be used, and provides analyses of both simulated and real data sets.